LinkedIn scrapped its entire ranking system.

 A new AI called 360Brew now decides who sees what.

-The impact was immediate and measurable.
+The impact landed immediately, and it's measurable.

 "Views are down by 50%, engagement has dropped by 25%, and follower growth is down by 59%."
 (Richard van der Blom, Algorithm Insights 2025 Report)